6110-sp25/6110-sp25.github.io/_pages/project/phase_5.md

 2. **Extras (1 pt):** A list of any clarifications, assumptions, or additions to the problem assigned.
 This includes any interesting debugging techniques/logging, additional build scripts, or approved libraries used in designing the compiler.
 3. **Difficulties (1pt):** A list of known problems with your project, and as much as you know about the cause.
 If there are any test cases that you failed from previous phases that you fixed in this phase, you should also include this information in the write up.
 4. **Contribution (1pt):** A brief description of how your group divided the work.
 This will not affect your grade; it will be used to alert the TAs to any possible problems.

-In addition, if you used LLMs when working on the project, you should also describe how you used them and provide us with chat logs (if possible) in your design document.

 ## Evaluation (Grading Option A)